Climbing Mont Blanc with Much Better Adventures.

 So, you want to climb Mont Blanc?
 Then read on, here’s everything you need to know.

-First, a bit of background.
 Mont Blanc sits on the border between France and Italy in the Alps and, since the first Mont Blanc ascent in 1786 by local mountaineers Jacques Balmat and Dr Michel-Gabriel Paccard, is widely considered to be the birthplace of modern mountaineering.
+It's a peak that has inspired everyone from the romantic poets - Byron referred to it as the "monarch of mountains" - to contemporary Alpinists.

 Climb Mont Blanc (4805m) | Much Better Adventures